barryclark/jekyll-now/_posts/2022-03-12-canarytoken-fun.md

 The incidents presented above, also have a nice presentation as [JSON](/assets/posts/canary_token.json).
 That will help to drill down and learn from the incidents.
 To work with the JSON-data I'll rely on jq.

 ### Useragents
-It seems that Python and mostly python 2.27.1 were the favorite languague to create an automated token validation tool (well this language kicks ass).
+It seems that Python and mostly python 2.27.1 were the favorite language to create an automated token validation tool (well this language kicks ass).
 To avoid duplicates we will represent them as unique data:

 ```bash
 $ jq '.[] | .useragent' canary_token.json | sort --unique